cloud-ark/caastle/docs/environment.rst

 clouds and COEs such as, <aws, ecs>, <aws, kubernetes>, <google, kubernetes>, <openstack, magnum>, etc.
 Currently supported options are: <aws, ecs>.

+The reason behind separating resources and application deployment in the environment definition is to support cross-cloud deployments in the future where one can deploy application on one cloud and bind it to managed resources from another cloud.
+An environment is created using the *cld environment create {env}* command.